African Auxiliary Pioneer Corps: Service

 On 15 April 1942, a second round of recruitment was launched in the HTCs and the goal was set at 15,000 men.
 Unlike 1941, army recruiters struggled to attract volunteers and resorted to coercion.
 In July, the Transvaal Gold Producers Committee agreed to bar jobseekers from the HTCs from applying, to curb the flow of people using the mines to evade conscription.
 Chiefs who collaborated with the British set up bogus tribal assemblies and men who attended were conscripted.
 A similar procedure was set at mines, whereby men seeking employment were taken through the back door to army trucks which immediately took them to military installations.
 When those methods failed to produce results, army recruiters relaxed their medical requirements and began raiding the countryside and abducting able bodied men they came across.
 A number of recruits were also threatened with land and livestock confiscation.
 The anti-colonial Basutoland Lekhotla la Bafo (Commoner's League) was banned and its leaders were imprisoned for demanding that training for the recruits be improved.
 Draft dodgers migrated to other colonies such as Nyasaland, faked illnesses, inflicted injuries upon themselves and hid in forests and grain silos.

-On 1 May 1943, British troopship SS Erinpura was torpedoed and sunk, resulting in the loss of 694 men from AAPC's 1919th and 1927th Companies; the unit's worst loss of life during the war.
-On 12 May, the Allies suppressed the last Axis centers of resistance in North Africa and soon afterwards, the AAPC was renamed the African Pioneer Corps (APC) in recognition of its service to the empire.
+On 1 May 1943, the British troopship SS Erinpura was torpedoed and sunk, resulting in the loss of 694 men from AAPC's 1919th and 1927th Companies; the unit's worst loss of life during the war.
+On 12 May, the Allies suppressed the last Axis centers of resistance in North Africa and soon afterwards, the AAPC was renamed the African Pioneer Corps (APC) in recognition of its service.
 Once the decision for the Allied invasion of Sicily was made, the APC moved to forward operating bases in Tripoli and Malta.
 The APC took part in the Sicily landings, providing anti-aircraft cover for Syracuse and smoke screens for the beach landings.
 On 11 August, five APC servicemen were killed and 26 wounded in a bombing raid on their camp at Lentini.
 On 9 September, the Eighth Army crossed into mainland Italy and APC troops operated as smoke companies in the battles of Anzio, Salerno and Monte Cassino.
 APC companies also took part in the Dodecanese campaign.
 The APC unloaded supplies at the ports of Bari, Brindisi and Taranto, occasionally relieving British field artillery units of their duty.